lucasjinreal/CenterNet_Pro_Max/README.md

   -------------------------------------------
   ```

-  Be note that, Nonzero not supported by onnx2trt, we will polish onnx model and finally make it as simple as possible!
+  Be note that, Nonzero not supported by onnx2trt, we will polish onnx model make it simply enough to deploy!

   Also, we have support a custom dataset training which is nuScenes!
 Checkout our codes to try yourself!